RolandBenz/nodejs-stuff/4_React/4-TaniaRascia-tutorial/Readme.txt

       - Under "Build and deployment", under "Branch", use the None or Branch drop-down menu and select a publishing source.
         -> already set gh-pages /root
-  - Second, move you Code to _GitHubPages-remote
+  - Second, move you Code to 0_GitHubPages-remote
   - Third, we're going to add a homepage field to package.json, that has the URL we want our app to live on.
       "homepage": "https://rolandbenz.github.io",